Native American Prayer For Killing Animals

 “Great Spirit, we come before you today in gratitude for all the life you provide.
 We thank you for the deer, elk, and other animals that feed us.
 We know that they are not like us, and do not have feelings or emotions.
 Please help us to be mindful of their lives as we take them today.
 Bless our actions and help us to do what is right for these animals.
 Thank you.”

-READ: Prayer To Find A Job
+READ: Prayer To Calm Anxiety

 The Purpose of Prayer in Native American Culture